Language selection

 Finding of injury

-25. The CBSA will issue a detailed adjustment statement (DAS) respecting the designated officer’s determination pursuant to section 55 of SIMA.
+20. The CBSA will issue a Statement of Adjustment (SOA) respecting the designated officer’s determination pursuant to section 55 of SIMA.
 In certain circumstances, a letter will also be sent to the importer explaining the assessment(s) in more detail.

-28. For more information on re-investigations, please refer to Memorandum D14-1-8, Re‑investigation Policy - Special Import Measures Act (SIMA).
+23. For more information on re-investigations, please refer to Memorandum D14-1-8: Re investigation Policy - Special Import Measures Act (SIMA).

 Anti-dumping and Countervailing Duties

-29. Dumped or subsidized goods imported into Canada of the same description as the goods named in a Tribunal order or finding of injury or threat of injury are subject to anti-dumping and/or countervailing duties.
-Anti-dumping duty is equal to the margin of dumping, that is, the amount that the normal value exceeds the export price of the imported goods.
+24. Dumped or subsidized goods imported into Canada of the same description as the goods named in a Tribunal order or finding of injury or threat of injury are subject to anti-dumping and/or countervailing duties.
+Anti-dumping duty is equal to the margin of dumping, which is the amount that the normal value exceeds the export price of the imported goods.
 Countervailing duty is equal to the amount of subsidy on the goods.
 The duty assessed will normally be based on the most recently calculated normal values, export prices or amounts of subsidy.

-30. For certain goods, for example capital goods, the amount of anti-dumping duty and/or countervailing duty payable cannot be conclusively established prior to the entry of the goods.
+25. For certain goods such as capital goods, the amount of anti-dumping duty and/or countervailing duty payable cannot be conclusively established prior to the entry of the goods.
 In such instances, the CBSA may require access to information relating to actual production costs, as well as other information relevant to determine the normal value, the export price, or the amount of subsidy not normally available or verifiable in advance of importation.
 Under certain circumstances, the CBSA may provide the exporter and importer with an estimate of the assessment, based on information provided in advance of actual production and shipment.
 The provision of such an estimate is not to be construed as limiting the CBSA in determining the actual assessment on the goods as provided for in SIMA.

 Liability for anti-dumping and countervailing duties